Frequently asked questions

 What is a boundary organisation?

 During the process of finding organisations to include in the directory, we realised that some organisations somewhat met the criteria but were not think tanks in the classical definition, their characteristics were different.
 We decided to include them in the database but mark them as boundary organisations.
-A centre was deemed a boundary organisation if it carried out some form of research to inform public policy, but it´s main activities were others (pure research, advocacy, programme implementation, etc.).
-We have kept them in the directory but they are excluded from country and general averages of data.
+A centre was deemed a boundary organisation if it carried out some form of research to inform public policy, but its main activities differed (e.g. pure research, advocacy, programme implementation, etc.).
+We have kept them in the directory but they are excluded from our country and general averages of data.

 Which variables does the directory track?